-Everybody has a slightly different context for Circling, but most people agree on the following: that Circling is primarily a practice of un-withheld present-moment connection to self and others; and therefore everything we do and say (or don’t do and say) ought to, ideally, serve connection.
+Everybody has a slightly different context for Circling, but most people agree on the following: that Circling is primarily a practice of un-withheld present-moment connection to self and others; and therefore everything we do and say (or don’t do and say) ought to, ideally, serve truth and connection.
 Thus we want to amplify practices that are known to create connection, such as: curiosity, empathy, vulnerable sharing, appreciation, use of ownership language, etc; while minimizing practices that are either known to create disconnection, or else can be a little iffy: advice-giving, coaching, “therapizing”, judging, and story-telling.
 To note however there is nothing inherently wrong with coaching, story-telling etc., and there may be times where this will be appropriate.
 The key distinction there being to return to connection-amplifying practices whenever there is doubt (meaning to take a break from the flow and probe the nature and strength of the group connection).
 Another key distinction is that everyone in a circle is a leader, leadership consisting primarily of providing curiosity, empathy and vulnerability:

 “A true leader is when the people say, when the work is all done: ‘We did it ourselves’ “ — Lao Tzu

 For more information about Circling and connection-building practices, download the free Circling Guide by subscribing to the right.

 (Extract from the Circling Guide)

 There is an important distinction to be made between the formal practice of circling and what I am calling “Guerilla circling”.
 In the formal practice, there is an assumption (“shared context”) of “welcome everything”, that people will be interested, or at minimum attempt to respond non-reactively, to whatever shows up.
 Outside of a formal circle, however, you cannot assume that if you show up in anger, blame, or deep pain, that people will attempt to be receptive to you.